pinout-xyz/Pinout.xyz/src/de/translate/adafruit-arcade-bonnet.md

 -->
 #Adafruit Arcade Bonnet

 This Adafruit Arcade Bonnet is designed to make small emulator projects a little easier to build.
-Here is some features!:
+Here are the board's features:

 It is the same size as a Pi Zero, so for really compact builds, this is super small.
 You can use it with a Pi 2, 3, B+ or any 2x20 connector Pi.